-Ghost restaurants do not need to be located in a highly trafficked location.
+Ghost restaurants do not need to be located in a highly trafficked location, and given the current social distancing measures, this is a significant advantage.
 Instead, owners can save money and rent an unassuming building without a need for large signage or foot traffic.

 Ghost restaurants limit the opportunity to get direct customer opinions.
 Instead, owners can rely on data to bridge the gap between supply and demand of their delivery radius.